 If you want to see some truly amazing views while exploring a unique garden, then I definitely recommend bringing kids along on your trip here!

-Keep scrolling to read my blog post about visiting Limahuli Garden with kids!
+Keep scrolling to read my blog post about visiting Limahuli Garden and Preserve with kids!

 Want to skip all the planning and just access my detailed Kauai Itinerary complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.